Haven-Rau/Pokemon_Catching_Adventure/README.md

 #### Trainer_pokemon -

 Lastly, we need to built a trainer_pokemon table.
-This will include the data of every Pokemon caught by a trainer.
+This will include the data of every Pokémon caught by a trainer.

 ```SQL
 Create table trainer_pokemon